How to access in-home aged care services in Australia

 Step 2

-If you are assessed to be eligible for government-funded services, you will be assigned a funding package – Commonwealth Home Support Program (CHSP) or Home Care Package (HCP).
+If you are assessed to be eligible for government-funded services, you will be assigned a funding package.
+These are:

 Step 3

-Set up your services once you have chosen your provider.
+Once you have chosen your provider, set up your services.
 If you are on a Home Care Package, you will typically receive a care plan that outlines the services you need, when will they be delivered, the frequency of delivery and the fees involved.

 If you select integratedliving as your preferred in-home aged care service provider, we will work closely with you to develop your care plan and determine the services you want and need.
 We can also assist with managing your allocated funding package to ensure you maximise the benefits from the package.